-Subject Business Studies Subject Description In this subject, students will develop and apply enterprising behaviours and capabilities to investigate national, regional and global economics and business problems.
-This course gives students the opportunity to participate in learning about the performance of the Australian economy, factors that influence major consumer and financial decisions and the short and long term consequences of these decisions, and the ways businesses organise themselves to improve productivity, including the ways they manage their workforce.
-The aim of this subject is to prepare students for Years 11 and 12 subjects of Business (General), Business Studies (Applied) and Certificate I/II/II in Business.
-Assessment Overview Economics and Business Knowledge and Understanding Economics and Business Skills Cost NIL Links to Senior Certificate III in Business (VET) BSB30115/Diploma in Business 50120
+Subject Business Studies Subject In this subject, students will develop and apply enterprising behaviours and Description capabilities to investigate national, regional and global economics and business problems.
+This course gives students the opportunity to participate in learning about the factors that influence major consumer and financial decisions and the short- and long-term consequences of these decisions, and the ways businesses organise themselves to improve productivity, including the ways they manage their workforce.
+The aim of this subject is to prepare students for Years 11 and 12 business subjects.
+Assessment Making a major financial decision - Individual Portfolio Overview Marketing presentation - Individual Multimodal Presentation Business plan - Individual Report Superannuation tasks artefacts - Individual Portfolio Cost NIL Links to Senior Certificate III in Business (VET) BSB30115/Diploma in Business 50120

-Subject Economics

-Subject Description The study of economics helps people understand the world around them.
-It enables people to understand people, businesses, markets and governments, and therefore better respond to the threats and opportunities that emerge when things change.
-In this subject you will develop knowledge and cognitive skills to comprehend, apply analytical processes and use economic knowledge.
-You will examine data and information to determine validity and consider economic policies from various perspectives.
-Economic models and analytical tools are used to investigate and evaluate outcomes to draw conclusions.
-In the process, you will appreciate ideas, viewpoints and values underlying economic issues.
+Subject Economics Subject Description The study of economics helps people understand the real world around them.
+To understand people, businesses, markets and governments, and therefore better respond to the threats and opportunities that emerge when things change around the world.
+In this subject you will develop knowledge and thinking skills to comprehend and apply analytical processes and use economic knowledge.
+You will analyse data and information to determine short and long run impacts to various economic stakeholders.
+Economic models and analytical tools are used to investigate and evaluate outcomes to draw conclusions about the impacts of economic decisions.
+You will learn to appreciate ideas, viewpoints and values underlying economic issues around the world and the decision making by firms and governments.
 The aim of this subject is to prepare students for General Economics in years 11 and 12.

-Assessment Overview Examination - combination response Investigation - research report

-Cost NIL

-Links to Senior General Economics
+Assessment The Basic Economic Problem - Individual Combination Response Examination Overview Supply and Demand Markets - Individual Essay Macroeconomic policy - Individual Response to Stimulus Examination Environmental Economics - Individual Investigation Report Cost NIL Links to Senior General Economics